ananim30j/MediSense/README.md

 - **F1 Score**: `27.82%` – harmonic mean of precision and recall.
 - **Loss**: `0.4437` – cross-entropy loss during evaluation.

+We selected Epoch 1 for final evaluation due to its superior F1-score and recall, which align with the project's objective of minimizing false negatives in misinformation detection.
 These scores reflect a moderately imbalanced dataset and highlight the challenge of classifying claims as credible when most real-world data skews toward misinformation.
 This justified the need for synthetic data augmentation.

 ---